cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     information about how Cloud Native PostgreSQL relies on PostgreSQL replication, including synchronous settings.

+!!!
+Seealso "Connection Pooling"
+    Please refer to the ["Connection Pooling" section](connection_pooling.md) for information about how to take advantage of PgBouncer as a connection pooler, and create an access layer between your applications and the PostgreSQL clusters.

 ## Read-write workloads

 Applications can decide to connect to the PostgreSQL instance elected as